Your card will work in multi-currency ATMs. But there are a couple of reasons why we don’t recommend them.

-1 – The WeSwap card works by recognizing the official currency of the country.
-So if for example you have Euros on your WeSwap card and try to withdraw Euros from a multi-currency ATM in the UK you won’t be given Euros from your WeSwap Euro balance.
-Why?
-Because the official currency of the UK is GBP and the ATM will only look for GBP to make the conversion to Euros.
+The WeSwap card works by recognising the official currency of the country.
+For example, if you have euros on your WeSwap card and try to withdraw euros from a multi-currency ATM in the UK you might not be given euros from your WeSwap euro balance.
+This is because the official currency of the UK is GBP and the ATM will only look for GBP to make the conversion to euros.

-Remember that ATM fees can apply and you can see our fees here.
+Remember that ATM fees can apply.
+You can see our fees and limits here.

 Submit a Request

 If you can't find the answer you are looking for please submit a request to our customer support team.Submit